A blueprint for effective action against slavery accross the globeantislavery.org

 Fidelis Insurance Holdings Limited is the holding company of the Fidelis Group which provides insurance and reinsurance services on a global basis.
 The companies within the Fidelis Group are either regulated insurance and/or reinsurance companies or service companies or serve a purpose ancillary to its principal insurance and/or reinsurance activities.
 Fidelis Insurance Holdings Limited has its registered office in Bermuda.
 There are approximately 100 employees across the Fidelis Group which operates in Bermuda, Republic of Ireland and the UK.

 This Statement contains the Fidelis Group’s vision and commitment to be a responsible organisation in the insurance industry to combat slavery and human trafficking.
-We have devised a robust operational procedure to ensure that our values and ethics are integrated into operation to prevent slavery and human trafficking.
+We have devised a robust operational procedure to ensure that our values and ethics are integrated into our operations and to prevent slavery and human trafficking.
 We provide more detail on these steps below.

-In 2018, Fidelis became the first financial services company to sign up to the Anti-Slavery Charter.
+In 2018, Fidelis has become the first financial services company to sign up to the Anti-Slavery Charter.

 The Anti-Slavery Charter sets out basic measures that states, NGOs, businesses and societies must take to end slavery across the globe.
-As a business committed to preventing slavery and human trafficking, Fidelis pledges to use our power to empower those vulnerable to slavery, to advance emancipation, and to promote access to decent work.
+As a business committed to preventing slavery and human trafficking, Fidelis pledges to using its power to empower those vulnerable to slavery, to advance emancipation, and to promote access to decent work.

 As part of our commitment to the Anti-Slavery Charter, the Fidelis Group has established a robust due diligence process to ensure that the recruitment agencies we work with are adhering to the basic standards of human rights protections.

 Detail of the Anti-Slavery Charter can be found here:

 We have received confirmation from Anti-Slavery International that there has been no change to the Anti-Slavery Charter in 2019.